thomashzhang/thomaszhang.com/_posts/cysa+/2023-03-01-cysa-plus-glossary.md

 - **NSE** - Nmap Scripting Engine - Lua based scripting engine for Nmap to carry out detailed probes.
 - **NVD** - National Vulnerability Database.
 Superset of CVE that includes more information (like remediation instructions).
 - **OpenVAS** - Open source vulnerability scanner that split off the Nessus codebase when Nessus became a commercial software.
+- **OT** - Operational Technology.
+Think manufacturing plants.
+These prioritize availability and integrity, less so on confidentiality.
+- **PACS** - Physical Access Control System.
+Components that facilitate the centralized monitoring of security mechanisms within offices and data centers.
 - **PAN** - Not personal access network (unless it's used in that context) but stands for Privileged Access Management (solution).
 This is used for credentialed vulnerability scanning where the credentials are one time use.
 This ensure the credentials no longer work after some set of criteria, though this solution also usually costs some amount of money.
 If you can't use a PAN solution, you can also do a set time period where a scan happens.
 - **pfSense** - Open source firewall solution.
 You can add logging, normal firewall rules, etc.
+- **PLC** - Programmable Logic Controller.
+Computer designed for industrial settings.
+Think about manufacturing.
 - **PUA** - Privileged User Agreement.
 Code of conduct for high privileged employees with access to sensitive data etc.
 - **Qualys** - Cloud-based vulnerability management software.
 With installed sensors on base machines.
 - **RBAC** - Role-Based Access Control.
 Resources are protected by ACLs, managed by administrators.
 Think Windows groups.